Admissibility and Proof of (i) Photographs and (ii) Copies of Videos, Invoking “Silent Witness” Theory

 • However, the court can draw presumptions as to the genuineness and authenticity of such photographs or videos, as stated earlier.

-Once Computer Output is Admitted by S. 63 Certificate, Oral Evidence has No Place
+Once Copy Admitted by S. 63 Certificate, Oral Evidence has No Place in Marking

 Arjun Panditrao Khotkar v.
 Kailash Kushanrao Gorantyal, (2020) 7 SCC 1, is an authority on the following matters –